-Introduction: How to Make a Modded Minecraft Server
+Introduction: How to Make a Minecraft Server With Plugins

 A minecraft server is something that most gamers want to have.
 Creating a minecraft server is a lot easier than you may think as long as you have some idea of what you are doing.
 There are many programs or services that you can use to that will host a minecraft server for you but I will be showing you how to host one on any windows computer you want.